GreeshmaGuduru18/my2-guduruu/MyStats.md

 ---
 ### Recommended sports

-These are the sports I enjoy playing and also I recommd to play.
+These are the sports I enjoy playing and also I recommend to play.

 |Name of the sport |reason to play|avg hours per week|
 --- | --- | ---|